Rapptz/discord.py/docs/guide/topics/error_handling.rst

 In :ref:`Commands <discord_ext_commands>`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-All errors that are raised by a command derive from :exc:`~.ext.commands.CommandError`.
-If an error that occurs during a command does
+All errors that are during the execution of a command, it's checks, it's converters, etc. inherit from :exc:`~.ext.commands.CommandError`.
-not inherit from :exc:`~.ext.commands.CommandError`, it will automatically get wrapped in a :exc:`~.ext.commands.CommandInvokeError`,
+If an error that occurs during the execution of a command does not inherit from :exc:`~.ext.commands.CommandError`, it will automatically
-to retrieve/unwrap this error we need to access the error's ``.original`` attribute.
+get wrapped in a :exc:`~.ext.commands.CommandInvokeError`, to retrieve/unwrap this error we need to access the error's ``.original`` attribute.

 **Example**

 .. code-block:: python3

+    @bot.event
+    async def on_command_error(ctx, error):
+        """ a CommandInvokeError example """

+        # if the error is a CommandInvokeError, we re-assign
+        # the "error" to the original error.
         if isinstance(error, commands.CommandInvokeError):
             error = error.original

+        # Then, our actual logic goes here...

+\* *example using a global error handler*

+.. _eh_commands_global:

 Global Error handlers
 ^^^^^^^^^^^^^^^^^^^^^

-You can create global error handlers by creating :func:`.on_command_error` events, which work like any other event in
+You can create global error handlers by creating :func:`.on_command_error` events or listeners, which work like any other event in
 the :ref:`discord-api-events`, these are called for every exception that occurs in a command, before invoke hooks, command
 converters, etc.